mailjet/mailjet-gem/README.md

 Mailjet::Contactslist_managemanycontacts.find(1, 34062)
 ```

-If there is a job ID but no ID for the object when 'find'ing, pass `nil` as the first parameter:
+Some actions are not attached to a specific resource, like /contact/managemanycontacts.
+In these cases when there is a job ID but no ID for the object when 'find'ing, pass `nil` as the first parameter:
 ```
 Mailjet::Contact_managemanycontacts.find(nil, 34062)
 ```